vegaprotocol/vegacapsule/templates.md

 <dd>

-Allows to probe TCP socker.
+Allows the user to probe TCP socker.

 </dd>